Skip to main content

 Beyond direct receptor interaction and metabolic interference, EDCs can also affect hormone transport and feedback loops.
 Hormones often travel through the bloodstream bound to specific carrier proteins.
 Some EDCs can compete for these binding sites, altering the availability of free, biologically active hormone.

-Furthermore, the operates on intricate feedback loops, where the level of a hormone influences its own production.
+Furthermore, the endocrine system operates on intricate feedback loops, where the level of a hormone influences its own production.
 EDCs can disrupt these feedback mechanisms, leading to either overproduction or underproduction of hormones, as the body’s regulatory signals become misinterpreted.

 Environmental chemicals disrupt hormonal balance by mimicking natural signals, altering hormone production, or interfering with cellular communication.